stoth68000/obe-build-environment/README.md

 Manually, make sure you yum install any packages described at the start of the build script, see build.sh yum commands.

-# Any dependencies are automatically downloaded during the build process.
+# Any sub-repo dependencies are automatically downloaded during the build process.
 $ git clone https://github.com/stoth68000/obe-build-environment build
 $ cd build
 $ ./build.sh experimental